wpdas/yeager-ai-web3-integration/README.md

 - **Redux**: Manages the application's global state.
 - **Chakra UI**: Provides a responsive and accessible design system.
 - **ESLint**: Tool used to lint the code and maintain a code pattern.
+- **Zod**: Used to create validation schemas for forms, ensuring data integrity and user input validation.

 ### Server-Side (API):

 - **Node.js and Express**: Power the backend API that handles requests related to metadata creation and upload to Pinata.
 - **TypeScript**: Ensures type safety in the backend as well.
+- **Zod**: Used for validating requests, such as metadata creation, to ensure that incoming data adheres to the expected schema.

 ### Blockchain Interaction: